Sam & Cat: Controversy and cancellation

 For months in between, rumors of a feud between Grande and McCurdy ran high, and continued to after the series' cancellation.
 McCurdy stated in a 2015 interview with E!
 Online:

 In her 2022 memoir I'm Glad My Mom Died, McCurdy claimed she became jealous of Grande – whose role was inserted to a show McCurdy was meant to be headlining herself – because Nickelodeon allowed Grande to pursue other opportunities, while she was denied such.
 In particular she cites the episode "#StuckInABox", which she claims was shot without Grande due to her music commitments.
 McCurdy also claims that she was to direct an episode, which went unrealized because a senior crew member threatened to quit if she did.
 McCurdy claimed the hiatus and cancellation came unexpectedly, as production was shut down due to a sexual harassment claim against one of the producers.

 Broadcast

 The series airs on Nickelodeon worldwide.
 It premiered in Canada on August 12, 2013, on YTV and on September 7, 2013, on the original channel.
 The show previewed on September 1, 2013, and premiered on October 14, 2013, in the United Kingdom and Ireland.
 It previewed on September 30, 2013, and premiered on October 7, 2013, and October 11, 2013, in New Zealand and Australia, respectively.
 In Southeast Asia it started airing on October 19, 2013.

 Sam & Cat: The Complete Series, containing all 35 episodes, was released on DVD exclusive to Amazon in region 1 on October 8, 2015.

 Reception

+Critical response

+Sam & Cat received mixed reviews.
+Robert Lloyd of the Los Angeles Times states, "There is something at once endearing and annoying about the series, in which sense it is very like the demographic it has been designed to entertain and serve."
+Paul Asay of Plugged In states that "unlike so many other kids' shows, we don't learn many lessons here, and episodes are apt to end with just another giggle or gag."

+Emily Ashby of Common Sense Media rated the series two-out-of-five stars, stating that "Sam & Cat's clever pairing of two previously unrelated characters makes for a unique enough spin-off, but save for the star power of its two poster girls, the show greatly underwhelms."
+Amy Foster of HelloGiggles states "I am not a fan of the live action Nick or Disney Shows, period.
+I think there is a lot wrong with them.
+Because I have a 15-year-old and a 10-year-old, I've seen 'em all, and Sam & Cat is the worst.
+Personally, I say give me SpongeBob any day."